COVID-19 Updates: State of public health emergency declared.

 Once a council has been established, operators or their representatives must provide support to the councils and attend meetings upon request.

-This Toolkit is intended to help residents and families set up and maintain resident and family councils.
+This Toolkit is intended to help residents and families set up and maintain resident and family councils, by providing sample agendas, minute templates and describing steps to initiate a council.
 The toolkit is also a resource for operators in supporting resident and family councils.

 Download toolkit sample templates (ZIP file, 223 KB)

-The information guide provides an overview of the act to help operators of licensed supportive living accommodations, nursing homes and auxiliary hospitals understand what they need to do under the Act.
+The information guide provides an overview of the Act to help operators of licensed supportive living accommodations, nursing homes and auxiliary hospitals understand what they need to do under the legislation.

 - Read Resident and Family Councils Act Information Guide